VDrift/vdrift/README.md

 Injecting Build Dependencies on Linux
 -------------------------------------

-Usually all needed libraries can be installed using the package management on Linux, so it is not necessary to inject them.
+On Linux all needed libraries can be installed using the package management, usually.
+Therefore it is not necessary to inject them.

 Injecting Build Dependencies on Mac OS
 --------------------------------------